 14. The Trust recognises that gaining teaching or demonstrating experience will help the PhD Scholar to develop essential skills for their post-doctoral career.
-Where compatible with their doctoral studies, and approved by the Supervisors, Carnegie Scholars may undertake teaching or demonstrating work as long as it does not interfere with the progress of the doctorate.
-The amount of teaching time should be kept to a reasonable amount, e.g. no more than six hours in any week.
+Where compatible with their doctoral studies, and approved by the Supervisor(s), Carnegie Scholars may undertake teaching or demonstrating work as long as it does not interfere with the progress of the doctorate.
+The amount of teaching time should be kept to a reasonable level, for example no more than six hours in any week.